White torture: Iran

-In Iran, white torture (شكنجه سفيد) has been practiced on political prisoners.
+In Iran, white torture (شكنجه سفيد) has been practiced on political prisoners by the Islamic republic regime.
 Most political prisoners who experience this type of torture are journalists held in the Evin prison.
-"Amir Fakhravar, the Iranian white room prisoner, was tortured [at Evin prison] for 8 months in 2004.
-He still has horrors about his times in the white room."
+"Amir Fakhravar, the Iranian white room prisoner, was tortured at Evin prison for 8 months in 2004.
+He still has trauma regarding his times in the white room."
 According to Hadi Ghaemi, such tortures in Evin are not necessarily authorized directly by the Iranian government.

 It can include prolonged periods of solitary confinement, the use of continual illumination to deprive sleep (listed in the Geneva Convention on Basic Human Rights, 1949) often in detention centers outside the control of the prison authorities, including Section 209 of Evin Prison.

-Ahmed Shaheed, the UN special human rights reporter in Iran, mentioned in a statement that human rights activist Vahid Asghari was psychologically tortured by means of long-term detention in solitary confinement and with threats to arrest, torture or rape his family members.
+Ahmed Shaheed, the United Nations special human rights reporter in Iran, mentioned in a statement that human rights activist Vahid Asghari was psychologically tortured by means of long-term detention in solitary confinement and with threats to arrest, torture or rape his family members.
 He was also reportedly tortured with severe beatings for the purpose of eliciting confessions.

-A 2004 Amnesty International report documented the use of white torture on Amir Fakhravar by the Revolutionary Guards, the first known example of white torture in Iran It states that "his cells had no windows, and the walls and his clothes were white.
+A 2004 Amnesty International report documented the use of white torture on Amir Fakhravar by the Revolutionary Guards, the first known example of white torture in Iran.
+It states that "his cells had no windows, and the walls and his clothes were white.
 His meals consisted of white rice on white plates.
 To use the toilet, he had to put a white piece of paper under the door.
 He was forbidden to speak, and the guards reportedly wore shoes that muffled sound".
 Upon his arrival in the US, Fakhravar confirmed this report in an interview with Christian Broadcasting Network.